Narapatisithu: Sinhalese raids

-Nevertheless, the friendly relations were soon resumed.
-The historical cultural exchanges between the countries continued.
-The reformation of Burmese Buddhism through the Sinhalese Mahavihara school continued.
+Nevertheless, friendly relations were soon resumed and historical cultural exchanges between the countries continued.
+The reformation of Burmese Buddhism through the Sinhalese Mahavihara school also continued.

 Death

 Sithu II died at age 73 (in his 74th year) on 18 August 1211 (11th waxing of Tawthalin 573 ME).
 On his deathbed, he placed the hands of his five sons on his chest and enjoined them to rule with mercy and justice, and to live together in brotherly love.

+Veneration

+Narapatisithu is venerated as a nat (spirit) in Burmese folk religion and is enshrined at the Kuni Shrine in Pakhan.